Skip to main content

 OpenRewrite is built with Gradle.
 It is not typically necessary to manually install Gradle, as invoking the ./gradlew (Linux and Mac) or gradlew.bat (Windows) shell scripts will download the appropriate version of Gradle to your user directory.

-If you are developing on a Mac M1 or M2 you must install the Java 1.8 JDK manually (for example using SDKMAN!), as there is no matching JDK available on Adoptium.
+If you are developing on a Mac with Apple silicon, you must install the Java 1.8 JDK manually (for example using SDKMAN!), as there is no matching JDK available on Adoptium.

 To compile and run tests, invoke ./gradlew build.
 To publish a snapshot build to your maven local repository, run ./gradlew publishToMavenLocal.

-If some of your tests fail with a message like:
+If some of your tests fail with an IllegalArgumentException about invalid GPG credentials:

 Please try running the following command in the rewrite directory to disable GPG signing for your commits: